 Using a Tire Repair Kit

 A number of these kits are slightly different, so it’s virtually impossible to give step-by-step instructions that will work for each kit.
-They (the majority) work in roughly the same way – by forcing some type of plug in to the hole.
+They (the majority) work in roughly the same way – by forcing some type of plug into the hole.

 This is the sort of thing that you’ll need to do for a successful tire repair:

-Now it’s a question of inserting the plug, and that really does depend on the kit – some use a ‘string’ which is self-vulcanizing, some use rubber mushrooms and others use patches that need gluing.
-Here’s where it’s slightly difficult … the plug is generally bigger than the hole, so it does take some effort to get it through, but that’s how it needs to be, to create an air tight seal.
+Now it’s a question of inserting the plug.
+And that really does depend on the kit.
+Some use a ‘string’ which is self-vulcanizing.
+Some use rubber mushrooms.
+And others use patches that need gluing.
+Here’s where it’s slightly difficult.
+The plug is generally bigger than the hole, so it does take some effort to get it through.
+But, that’s how it needs to be, to create an airtight seal.

 Once the plug is inserted, you should re-inflate and trim the plug where necessary.
-Either check for leaks with water or soapy solution, or use a pressure gauge to make sure you aren’t losing any air.
+Either check for leaks with water or soapy solution or use a pressure gauge to make sure you aren’t losing any air.

 It’s as simple as that.

-Some automotive tire repairs are designed as a ‘get you home’ measure, some are permanent, but either way, you should always take great care if you’ve had a repair done – traveling at speed can be a way of loosening the repair which could lead to rapid deflation.
+Some automotive tire repairs are designed as a ‘get you home’ measure, some are permanent, but either way, you should always take great care if you’ve had a repair done.
+Traveling at speed can be a way of loosening the repair which could lead to rapid deflation.

 Having forgotten all about the plug, I was on a circuit and pulling some insane speeds – north of 175mph when I suddenly remembered about the plug.
 That was me done for the day.
-I have to say that I rode that tire for a while longer, and it never missed a beat, never lost even 1psi, that’s why I’m happy using the particular kit that I do, and why I personally wouldn’t use another.
+I have to say that I rode that tire for a while longer, and it never missed a beat.
+I never lost even 1psi, that’s why I’m happy using the particular kit that I do, and why I personally wouldn’t use another.

 To be clear: You should never ride or drive at that speed after a repair.

-In days gone by, repairing a tire was expensive and time consuming – more often than not, the tire would still need removing from the rim, and the method of repair wasn’t great … often involving a rubber plug type of thing, that was wrapped in some sort of string with a wire running through the middle of it to pull it tight.
+In days gone by, repairing a tire was expensive and time-consuming.
+More often than not, the tire would still need removing from the rim, and the method of repair wasn’t great.
+Often involving a rubber plug type of thing, that was wrapped in some sort of string with a wire running through the middle of it to pull it tight.